ag999git/001-mirror/12-pandas/99-3-ch12-scriptQ.md

 Index of Dict Series: ['Q1', 'Q2', 'Q3']

 ```
+**EXPLANATION

+The key difference between the List Approach and the Dictionary Approach when creating a Pandas Series lies in how the index (labels) is assigned.

+When you create a Series from a list, Pandas has only the values and no labels.
+So it automatically assigns a default numeric index starting from 0 (called a RangeIndex).
+This means the data is accessed using positions like 0, 1, 2.

+In contrast, when you create a Series from a dictionary, each value is already associated with a key.
+Pandas uses these dictionary keys as index labels.
+So instead of numeric positions, the Series is labeled with meaningful names like 'Q1', 'Q2', 'Q3'.
+This makes the data easier to understand and access, especially in real-world datasets.

+In the given script:

+The list-based Series (s_list) displays values with default indices [0, 1, 2].
+The dictionary-based Series (s_dict) uses 'Q1', 'Q2', 'Q3' as index labels, showing how keys automatically become the index.
+The final print statements confirm this difference by explicitly displaying the index values of both Series.

+The important takeaway is:

+A list provides only data → Pandas creates a default index.
+A dictionary provides both labels and data → Pandas uses the keys as the index automatically.

+This is why the dictionary approach is often preferred when you want labeled, meaningful data representation.

 4. How does the inplace=True parameter alter the behavior of DataFrame manipulation methods, and why is it crucial to understand whether a new object is created or the existing one is modified?
 Write a script that creates a DataFrame, drops a column using inplace=False (saving to a new variable), and drops another column using inplace=True (modifying the original).
 Print the id() of the DataFrames before and after operations to prove if the object identity has changed.